Trump Sues New York AG in Latest Attempt to Blow Up Investigation Into His Businesses

 Former President Donald Trump has filed suit against New York State Attorney General Letitia James in his latest desperate attempt to disrupt the civil investigation into his business practices.

-According to The New York Times, Trump’s lawsuit was filed Monday and argues that James’ investigation violates his constitutional rights.
-“Her mission is guided solely by political animus and a desire to harass, intimidate, and retaliate against a private citizen who she views as a political opponent,” the lawsuit reportedly reads.
+Trump’s lawsuit was filed Monday and argues that James’ investigation violates his constitutional rights.
+“Her mission is guided solely by political animus and a desire to harass, intimidate, and retaliate against a private citizen who she views as a political opponent,” the lawsuit reads.

-However, as a “private citizen,” Trump has also invoked executive privilege in trying to prevent congressional investigators from obtaining White House records related to the January 6 storming of the Capitol and interviewing former aides under oath about the extent of Trump’s involvement in the failed insurrection.
+However, as a “private citizen,” Trump has also invoked executive privilege in trying to prevent congressional investigators from obtaining White House records related to the Jan.
+6 storming of the Capitol, and from interviewing former aides under oath about the extent of Trump’s involvement in the failed insurrection.

 Trump has repeatedly attacked James during her investigation into potential fraud inside the Trump Organization.
 Most recently, Trump accused James of “prosecutorial misconduct” following reports that she was seeking a deposition from Trump himself at the start of 2022.